prashant-kikani/prashant-kikani.github.io/_posts/2021-10-09-crypto-is-inevitable.markdown

 # 1. Total market cap of crypto and support from institutions

-As of october 2021, the entire crypto market cap is ~2.6 trillion dollars.
+As of October 2021, the entire crypto market cap is ~2.6 trillion dollars.
 That is a big number; it's around the entire GDP of India, 5th largest economy in the world.
 I don't think anyone can wipe off that much money out of the world.
-Private/public institutions and individual people like you and me have invested so much money into it, that any government will think 100 times before deciding to delegalize or ban crypto, <a href="https://www.bbc.com/news/technology-58678907" target="_blank">unlike china</a> of course!
+Private/public institutions and individual people like you and me have invested so much money into it, that any government will think 100 times before deciding to delegalize or ban crypto, <a href="https://www.bbc.com/news/technology-58678907" target="_blank">unlike China</a> of course!
 So, crypto is here to stay.

 Governments around the world have also started thinking about how to deal with crypto, like should earnings from crypto come under capital gain tax or not etc. Most likely, some laws will come from federal governments and banks to regularize crypto.
 And by the way, <a href="https://www.investopedia.com/el-salvador-accepts-bitcoin-as-legal-tender-5200470" target="_blank">some governments</a> have also started to adopt Bitcoin as legal tender.

 Financial institutions are also coming into the crypto market.
 Institutions like <a href="https://www.jpmorgan.com/solutions/cib/news/digital-coin-payments" target="_blank">JPMorgan</a>, <a href="https://www.cnbc.com/2021/03/17/bitcoin-morgan-stanley-is-the-first-big-us-bank-to-offer-wealthy-clients-access-to-bitcoin-funds.html">Morgan Stanley</a> and companies like <a href="https://www.cnbc.com/2021/02/08/tesla-buys-1point5-billion-in-bitcoin.html" target="_blank">Tesla</a> and others are coming to the crypto market and it only makes it more inevitable.
 Because when big players come to the party, almost everyone needs to take it seriously, including governments.

-Venture capital firms like Andreessen Horowitz are launching <a href="https://www.cnbc.com/2021/06/24/andreessen-horowitz-launches-2point2-billion-crypto-fund.html" target="_blank">billions of dollars</a> of crypto specific funds to invest into crypto related startups and applications.
+Venture capital firms like Andreessen Horowitz are launching <a href="https://www.cnbc.com/2021/06/24/andreessen-horowitz-launches-2point2-billion-crypto-fund.html" target="_blank">billions of dollars</a> of crypto specific funds to invest into crypto related <a href="https://prashantkikani.com/blog/startup-ecosystem" target="_blank">startups</a> and applications.
 This money will attract more smart people to join this space and build amazing products.

 <br/>